Cursor IDE Review: The Best AI Coding Editor in 2026

 - "Refactor this to use the new API pattern"

 The @-mentions let you point at a specific file, function, or doc, and @web pulls in live documentation for libraries.
-The repository-wide indexing and codebase-aware chat are documented across 2026 feature overviews (daily.dev, Cursor 2026 review).
+The repository-wide indexing and codebase-aware chat are documented across 2026 feature overviews (daily.dev, Cursor 2026 review (opens in a new tab)).

 Not Everything Is Perfect